 However, PCS will nevertheless look to see if there is a covenant on the part of the originator to comply in the future with this requirement whilst noting, at the same time, that the absence of any such covenant - although possibly unsettling for some investors - would not invalidate the STS status of the transaction at closing.

-PCS notes the existence of such covenant in the Prospectus, see quote from prospectus on criterion 69, above.
+PCS notes the existence of such covenant in the Prospectus.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 Liability cashflow model (Article 22(3))